Sojourn Music

-As a musical collective, Sojourn Music consists of a group of musicians with backgrounds in jazz, country, and pop who came together with musicians from indie and punk rock backgrounds, seeking to serve the Church with a sense of unity and beauty.
+As a musical collective, Sojourn Music consists of a group of musicians with backgrounds in jazz, country, and pop who came together with musicians from indie and punk rock backgrounds.
 Sojourn creates new songs for modern missionary worship, rich in Christian teaching and contextualized in modern culture.
 Contemporary hymns, psalms, and songs of lament and praise are written by members of the Louisville-based Sojourn Collective.

 Sojourn Collective

 Sojourn Collective is a family of local churches in Louisville, Kentucky, and southern Indiana.
 Over the years, Sojourn Music has recorded multiple records of original music, and has led worship at national conferences for Advance The Church, The Resurgence, Acts 29, The Gospel Coalition, and Campus Crusade for Christ.